wireapp/wire-server-deploy/offline/instrument_monitoring.md

     serviceMonitor:
       enabled: true
 ```
-Add the metrics block to the all above mentioned services.
+Add the metrics block to all the above-mentioned services.

 When `serviceMonitor` enablement block is enabled, please upgrade the wire-server helm chart like: